luskizera/iziflow-plugin/docs/product.md

 # IziFlow – the automation plugin for user flows

 IziFlow is a next-gen FigJam plugin that **redefines how user flows are created** through smart automation.
-Designed for designers and product teams, it turns **simple Markdown text** into structured, visually consistent flow diagrams in seconds.
+Designed for designers and product teams, it turns **structured YAML input** into visually consistent flow diagrams in seconds.

 ## Overview